 Nails, Nail Size

 Most nails guns are made to handle specific types and sizes of nails.
 Nail guns that are attached to long magazines and cartridges usually are able to store anywhere from 50 – 100 nails.
 Other guns use canister-type storage to hold nails.

 For fencing projects, you would need to use nails that range between 2 inches to 3.5 inches in length.
 Nail guns are known to work with plastic collated nails, this means that plastic links them up in the magazine prior to them being fired.
 Although, we also have a paper-based collation.

 The most compatible with popular nail gun brands are the round head nails.

-Sometimes, nailer guns have a similar look when you look at them from afar, but it is important to carefully look at the basic metrics.
+Sometimes, nailer guns have a similar look when you look at them from afar, but it is important to carefully look at the basic metrics and power.
 Most are usually about 20 inches long, 5 inches wide, and a foot long.
 When nail gun shopping, you should look for one that weighs between seven and eight pounds.
 Guns that weigh more will be too heavy to handle for long periods of time, resulting in the injuries of both your arm and wrist.